William Dyer (footballer): Athletic Club

 In 1903, Bilbao FC collapsed and its remaining members were officially absorbed by Athletic Club.
 Dyer played four competitive matches for Athletic between 1902 and 1905, in which he scored five goals (Athletic Bilbao counts the matches played by Club Vizcaya as its own).
 He was part of the team that won the 1904 Copa del Rey, which Athletic won without playing a single match since their opponents failed to turn up.
 Together with Alejandro de la Sota and Hermenegildo García, he was part of the team that reached the 1905 Copa del Rey Final, starting in a 0–1 loss to Madrid FC (now Real Madrid), courtesy of a goal from Manuel Prast.

+Later life

+Dyer created the Unión Ciclista Bilbaina, he was a sailor, a cricket and tennis player, he liked boxing and his business was also going very well with his shipments of iron and coal.

 Death

-Shortly after the start of the Spanish Civil War, William Dyer died in San Juan de Luz, in 1936, at the age of 53.
-William had at least one son, Patrick (born in 1916), who was responsible for the English espionage service MI-16 in the Biscayan capital during World War II, controlling the port movement of the Germans and collaborating with the Basque nationalist groups after the fall of Bilbao.
+In 1936, shortly after the start of the Spanish Civil War, Dyer died in San Juan de Luz, at the age of 53.
+His son Patrick (born in 1916) was responsible for the English espionage service MI-16 in the Biscayan capital for over 20 years, notably during World War II, controlling the port movement of the Germans and collaborating with the Basque nationalist groups after the fall of Bilbao.